DuncanMcPherson/nx-tools/README.md

 ## Contributing

 You are welcome to submit issues or create a PR.
-Please make sure to read through the contribution guidelines before submitting a PR/
+Please make sure to read through the contribution guidelines before submitting a PR